 The Information Technology (IT) field in Canada is growing rapidly, experienced workers in this field are in high demand.
-Therefore, the government has designed certain programs that make it easier for foreign IT workers to acquire a work permit in Canada.
+As a result, the government has designed certain programs that make it easier for foreign IT workers to acquire a work permit in Canada.

 There are a few immigration programs available for IT workers to work in Canada as temporary residents.